GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/co2Injection/Example.rst

 .. _TutorialCO2FieldCase:

 ##################################################################
-Tutorial 6: CO :sub:`2` injection
+CO :sub:`2` injection
 ##################################################################

 **Context**

-In this tutorial, we show how to set up a multiphase simulation of CO :sub:`2` injection.
+In this example, we show how to set up a multiphase simulation of CO :sub:`2` injection.

 **Objectives**

-At the end of this tutorial you will know:
+At the end of this example you will know:

  - how to set up a CO :sub:`2` injection scenario with a well,
  - how to run a case using MPI-parallelism.